Convergence for the Development of Mali

-Convergence for the Development of Mali (Convergence pour le développement du Mali, CODEM) is a political party in Mali.
+Convergence for the Development of Mali (Convergence pour le développement du Mali; CODEM) was a political party in Mali.
 Its emblem is a distaff and its slogan is "Let's count on our own strengths first" (Comptons d’abord sur nos propres forces).

 History

 The party was established on 23 May 2008 by five MPs; Alassane Abba, Housseini Guindo, Marie Sylla, Saran Sinaté and Souleymane Guindo.

 In the 2013 parliamentary elections it won five seats, becoming the fifth largest party in the National Assembly.